Iamasink/beat-saber-light-scripts/README.md

 <br />

 this is for chroma btw dont try and like do some funky stuff with not chroma cuz you will expericence great pain when i slap you in the face <br />
-if youre insane or something, you can try use this for whatever. like.. credit me if you experience a vision from God and can use this to make something cooler
+if youre insane or something, you can try use this for whatever. like.. credit me if you experience a vision from God and can use this to make something cool

 # how to use it??????